hashchange/backbone.select/readme.md

 The `select` method supports the `silent` option.

+_Compatibility:_ Backbone collections have a `select` method out of the box, an alias of `filter`.
+It continues to be accessible, based on its different signature.
+See [below][select-compatibility].

 #### Select.One#deselect([model], [options])

 Deselect the currently selected model.
 This method will remove the  model from the collection's `selected` property, and call the model's `deselect` method to ensure the model knows it has been deselected.